muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 }
 ```

-Before we move on to the topic of state, we can add the styles (Refactor 6).
+Before we move on to the topic of state, let's add styles (Refactor 6).

 ```tsx
 // src/heroes/HeroDetail.tsx